xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 https://docs.pantheon.io/guides/sftp

-### How to develop locally using GIT Development mode and DDEV
+### Develop locally using GIT Development mode and DDEV

 This assumes you've already setup local development using DDEV (see below).